KaRuSoVa/Php-calendar/README.md

 Please feel free to explore the code, provide feedback, or contribute.
 I believe in the power of collaborative development and I am looking forward to seeing what improvements the open-source community can bring to this project.
 Thank you!"

 You have to change database.php-get_events.php for the database connection .
+You have to make a user login with whatever you want user system if you have a problem about install , you can send me mail to admin@digitalchateaux.com

+www.digitalchateaux.com